Stay in a sumptuous room inside the Moulin Rouge - KESQ

 ‘Once-in-a-lifetime’ opportunity

-For many Parisian tourists, a visit to the City of Light isn’t complete without seeing the Parisian nightclub, while those who want the full experience head inside to watch the “Féerie” cabaret show.
+For many Parisian tourists, a visit to the City of Light isn’t complete without seeing the venue, while those who want the full experience head inside to watch the “Féerie” cabaret show.

-The nightclub is also the setting for the 2001 Baz Luhrmann movie “Moulin Rouge!,” which reignited interest in the nightclub and its history, and more recently spawned a successful Broadway show.
+The venue is also the setting for the 2001 Baz Luhrmann movie “Moulin Rouge!,” which reignited interest in the cabaret and its history, and more recently spawned a successful Broadway show.

 The recent renovation of the windmill for the Airbnb partnership included adorning the terraced area by the windmill with fairy lights and a pagoda, making it the ideal spot for singing beneath the stars à la Ewan McGregor and Nicole Kidman.